Education & Knowledge Exchange

 Healthcare Professionals

-One-day palliative care conferences.
-These programs are accredited through organizations such as SOFEDUC (Société de formation et d’éducation continue) or the Collège québécois des médecins de famille.
+Our one-day palliative care conferences provide a focused and enriching learning experience for health professionals.
+These events are accredited by recognized organizations such as SOFEDUC (Société de formation et d’éducation continue) and the Collège québécois des médecins de famille, ensuring high-quality continuing education that supports both clinical excellence and professional development.

 For more information please contact us at info@ispm.ca